How to run a barcode stock count

 What to prepare

 Confirm your item list before the count window opens.
-Missing or duplicate barcodes are easier to fix before people are standing in aisles.
+Missing, duplicate, damaged, or mismatched barcode data is easier to fix before people are standing in aisles.

 - Location or bin label